Five business benefits of Digital Transaction Management

 Although we may be some way from an entirely paperless office, the COVID-19 pandemic of 2020 has forced organisations to speed up their digital transformation plans and many paper-based processes have been forced to go digital.

-An earlier study from Aragon Research found that 65% of enterprises were expected to have retired legacy paper-based processes in favour of those based on DTM by the end of 2020.
 With that in mind, it is worth being aware of the benefits that fully digitising document processes can bring.

 Many businesses are still reliant on email for collaboration, and whereas it is a good communication tool, it's not necessarily the easiest way for multiple people to work on the same document.
 With the rise of cloud-based messaging platforms like Slack and Microsoft Teams, it's now easier than ever to relay necessary changes to a document and boost efficiency.